-The LAND Project is a partnership between the Center for Integrated Agricultural Systems and the Land Tenure Center at the University of Wisconsin-Madison; Indwe Trust, a South African sustainable development NGO; Kidlinks World, a youth and health charity that focuses on Southern Africa; and the Ncedisizwe Co-op, a local cooperative of 800 smallholder farmers in 26 villages in the Engcobo region of the Eastern Cape.
+The LAND Project is a partnership between the Center for Integrated Agricultural Systems at the University of Wisconsin-Madison; the Agriculture and Rural Development Research Institute (ARDRI) at the University of Fort Hare in the Eastern Cape, South Africa; and Kidlinks World, a youth and health charity that focuses on Southern Africa.
 The LAND Project is open to partnering with new organizations located throughout southern Africa.

-Our core leadership team includes:Mpumelelo Ncwadi Co-Founder and Managing Director, Indwe Trust
+Our core leadership team includes:Mpumelelo Ncwadi Independent Consultant

 Dr. Michael M. Bell Director, Center for Integrated Agricultural Systems